Picking A Compatible Therapist

 You have to feel comfortable and safe enough to explore what comes up in therapy.
 Trust takes time but eventually you should be able to talk about almost everything without fear of judgement or criticism.

 Psychotherapy varies depending on the approach and personal style of the therapist.
-Finding these out early can help you decide if you have the right person.
+It's helpful for find these out early to help you decide if the person is right for you.

 Types of therapy

 There are many different approaches to counseling but here are a few to start you off.

 - Psychodynamic - focuses on the impact of childhood

 - Cognitive behavioral - looks at beliefs and behaviors

 - Somatic - focuses on the connection between the body and mind

 - Gestalt - is a more active approach, includes role-plays, and rehearsing

 - Humanistic - focuses on the deeper meaning of life, self-actualization